Isirv.net

 of the virus the resistant virus will readily compete with wild type virus.
 Comparative fitness can

-be assessed in vitro by growth competition experiments.
+in vitro by growth competition experiments.
 Changes in infectivity and transmissibility

 can be assessed in ferrets by parallel experiments with resistant mutant and corresponding wild